PepeM112/git-pulse/README.md

 ![FastAPI](https://img.shields.io/badge/FastAPI-Backend-009688.svg)
 ![GraphQL](https://img.shields.io/badge/GraphQL-E10098.svg)

 > GitPulse is a high-performance, event-driven dashboard that monitors GitHub repository activity in real-time.
-By combining GraphQL for initial state and WebSockets for live updates, it provides a seamless, zero-refresh monitoring experience.
+Designed as a lightweight, zero-refresh monitoring tool, it bridges secure Webhook processing with WebSocket live updates and highly optimized client-side persistence.

 ## Sneak Peek
 *(Add a GIF here showing a commit happening in the terminal and instantly appearing on the web UI without refreshing)*